Putin expands fast-track Russian citizenship to all Ukraine

 Associated Press

-KHARKIV, Ukraine (AP) — Russian President Vladimir Putin signed a decree on Monday expanding a fast track to Russian citizenship to all Ukrainians.
+KHARKIV, Ukraine (AP) — As Russian missiles struck a key Ukrainian city, Russian President Vladimir Putin signed a decree Monday expanding a fast-track procedure to make Russian citizenship available to all Ukrainians, yet another effort to expand Moscow’s influence in war-torn Ukraine.

+Ukrainian officials haven’t yet reacted to Putin’s announcement.
+The decree Monday also applies for any stateless residents currently in Ukraine.

-Between 2019, when the procedure was first introduced for the residents of Donetsk and Luhansk, and this year more than 720,000 residents of the rebel-held areas in the two regions – about 18% of the population – have received Russian passports.
+Between 2019, when the procedure was first introduced for the residents of Donetsk and Luhansk, and this year, more than 720,000 people living in the rebel-held areas in the two regions — about 18% of the population – have received Russian passports.

-In late May this year, three months after Russia invaded Ukraine, the fast-track procedure was also offered to residents of the Zaporizhzhia and Kherson regions.
-A month ago the first Russian passports were reportedly handed out there.
+In late May, three months after Russia invaded Ukraine, the fast-track procedure was also offered to residents of the Zaporizhzhia and Kherson regions and a month ago, the first Russian passports were reportedly handed out there.

 “Only civilian structures — a shopping center and houses of peaceful Kharkiv residents — came under the fire of the Russians.
 Several shells hit the yards of private houses.
 Garages and cars were also destroyed, several fires broke out,” Syniehubov wrote.